Yenshut/Raytacer-1/README.md

 Raytacer-1
 ==========

-My first raytracer as a student of Epitech
+My first raytracer as a student of Epitech.

+Use:

+$>make
+$>./rtv1

+All the functions that I used were the only ones that were authorized for this project.

+Ragnahr